Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 First Year Physics and Astronomy Courses

-- PHYS 100 is a lecture+lab course for students without credit for BC high school Physics 12.
+- PHYS 100 is a lecture+tutorial course for students without credit for BC high school Physics 12.
 It is offered in September, and as a Distance Education course in Summer Session.

-- PHYS 101 is a lecture+lab course for general science students.
+- PHYS 131 (formerly PHYS 101) is a lecture+tutorial course for life science students.
 It is usually offered in September, January, and Summer term 1.
+Students needing lab credits please refer to PHYS 119.

 - PHYS 102 is no longer offered.
 It has been replaced by PHYS 118 and 119.

-- PHYS 107 is an enriched lecture+lab course emphasizing classical mechanics.
+- PHYS 106 is an enriched lecture+tutorial course emphasizing classical mechanics.
 High marks in high school math and physics are prerequisites.
 It is offered in September.

-- PHYS 108 is an enriched lecture-only course emphasizing electricity and magnetism.
-PHYS 107, or high marks in PHYS 101 or PHYS 117 are prerequisites.
+- PHYS 108 is an enriched lecture+tutorial course emphasizing electricity and magnetism.
+PHYS 106, or high marks in PHYS 131 or PHYS 117 are prerequisites.
 It is offered in January.

 - PHYS 109 is an enriched stand-alone laboratory course to complement PHYS 108.
 It is offered in January.

-- PHYS 117 is a lecture-only course for students in the physical sciences emphasizing classical mechanics.
+- PHYS 117 is a lecture+tutorial course for students in the physical sciences emphasizing classical mechanics.
 It is offered in September.

-- PHYS 118 is a lecture-only course emphasizing electricity and magnetism.
-PHYS 101 or 117 are prerequisites.
-It is offered in January and Summer term 2.
+- PHYS 118 is a lecture+tutorial course emphasizing electricity and magnetism.
+PHYS 131, 106 or 117 are prerequisites for PHYS 118.
+PHYS 118 is offered in January and Summer term 2.

-- PHYS 119 is a stand-alone laboratory course to complement PHYS 117 and/or 118.
-It is offered in January and sometimes in Summer.
-It will NOT be offered in 2018S session.
+- PHYS 119 is a stand-alone laboratory course to complement PHYS 106, 117, 118, and/or 131.
+It is offered in September and January and sometimes in Summer.

 - ASTR 101 is a lecture+lab course about the Solar System.
 It requires only high school physics and math.
 It is offered in September.